turgu1/ota-service/README.md

 ```

 **Configuration Notes:**
-- `erase_firmware_after_upload`: When set to `true`, firmware files are automatically deleted after successful upload to a device.
+- `erase_firmware_after_upload`: When set to `true`, the uploaded firmware file and all older versions for the same device are automatically deleted after successful upload.
 This helps manage disk space when deploying firmware to multiple devices.
 Set to `false` (default) to keep firmware files for reuse or rollback purposes.

 ### Running the Service